kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     machine-info->>cAdvisor-cache: update
     cAdvisor-cache->>kubelet: update
     alt if increase in resource
-    kubelet->>node: recalculate and update OOMScoreAdj <br> and Swap limit of containers kubelet->>node: re-initialize resource managers
+    kubelet->>node: recalculate and update Swap limit of containers kubelet->>node: re-initialize resource managers
     kubelet->>node: node status update with new capacity else if decrease in resource